ajavamind/A3DCamera/README.md

 The SBS display is sized at 130 mm for viewing in a stereoscope.

-The app does not vertically align the left and right images nor adjust the stereo window.
+The app does not vertically align the left and right images nor adjust the stereo window in Live view mode.
 As a hobbyist app the user is encouraged to use [Stereo Photo Maker (English)](https://stereo.jpn.org/eng/stphmkr/) to align left and right images vertically, correct any horizontal perspective distortion, and set the most pleasing stereo window.

 The app implements a image review feature by launching a separate app like 3DSteroidPro.

+When using the Command Line feature below you can set the vertical misalignment and the stereo window to your preference.
+These values persist after app restart and adjust the saved photos, except for single left and right photos.

 ### Camera Control
 #### On Camera